nianliu/design-patterns/README.md

 #### Command
 Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

+#### Iterator
+Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 ## Relationships
 #### Decorator vs Proxy